-A comprehensive final examination will be administered on Monday, December 14, at 1:30 p.m.
+A comprehensive final examination will be administered on Thursday, May 5, 11:30 a.m.-1:30 p.m.

 Grading

 The final grade will, in general, be calculated according to the weighted values listed above.
 Late work will be penalized.
 A missed examination may be re-scheduled at the discretion of the instructor for a valid, documented reason (for example, a medical or family emergency or a college-related commitment approved by the instructor by prior arrangement).
 The instructor will apply both quantitative and qualitative judgments in determining grades for individual assignments and for the course.